nchapman/fs-lru-cache/docs/MULTI_PROCESS_SYNC.md

 - **File-based source of truth** for crash recovery
 - **Graceful shutdown** with proper synchronization

-The implementation maintains backward compatibility (`multiProcess: false` by default, no overhead for single-process usage).
+The implementation maintains backward compatibility (`experimentalMultiProcess: false` by default, no overhead for single-process usage).